May 14, 2018

-As I demonstrate over, and over, and over again on this website, mild to severe pathogenic overgrowth will alter your personality.
+As I demonstrate quite often on this website, mild to severe pathogenic overgrowth will alter your personality.
 This notion is both unnerving and empowering; knowing that you could perhaps attribute your anxiety, depression, malaise, or any other form of chronic mental woe to extrinsic forces will surely baffle you, but will also compel you to liberate yourself from the confines of disorder.
-In a society driven by toxicity–toxic foods, toxic drugs, toxic standards of living and ideals (those largely perpetuated by ignorance, image, and misguided notions of worth)–the inclination that we all may be at least a little affected by sub-par digestion isn’t that hard to believe, especially considering the amount of stress we’re all under to perform, to achieve perfection, to live up to the versions of ourselves we think make us valuable.
-Even if you haven’t succumbed to the standardization of humanity, at one point in your life you have likely encountered a different form of toxicity, that which no society is exempt from: illness brought on by suppressed emotion, a natural and unavoidable product of a world dominated by learning souls.
-Physical disturbances also thwart the body’s ability to maintain homeostasis; acute illness (such as a round of the stomach bug, food poisoning, etc.), prolonged drug usage (prescription as well as recreational), eating-disordered behavior, antibiotic or birth control usage that damages proper gut flora, consistent exposure to chemicals (rampant in processed foods), and more all contribute to digestive dysfunction (McCabe, “Let Like Cure Like” 27-42; Owen 39-48, 51-63, 67-78, 141-152).
-In the case of addictive and eating-disordered behavior, or any other method of self-harm that directly injures the corporeal, the cyclical nature of self-destruction ensures that the body, nor the mind, ever heal.
-Trauma impresses disorder upon one front, which is inevitably reflected within the other; controlling, restrictive, or otherwise impulsive behavior damages the body (malnutrition and inflammation ensue), and inflammation and malnutrition allow lower mentalities to continually dominate the psyche (1, 2).
-A similar formula characterizes behaviors that do not readily harm the corporeal: the constant depression of the mental solidifies the constant depression of the physical, especially when other forms of suppression are involved.
+In a society driven by toxicity–toxic foods, toxic drugs, toxic standards of living and ideals (those largely perpetuated by ignorance, image, and misguided notions of worth)–the inclination that we may all be at least a little affected by sub-par digestion isn’t that hard to believe, especially considering the amount of stress we’re all under to perform, to achieve perfection, to live up to the versions of ourselves we think make us valuable.
+Even if you haven’t succumbed to the standardization of humanity, at one point in your life you have likely encountered a different form of toxicity, that which no society is exempt from: disorder brought on by suppressed emotion, a natural and unavoidable product of a world dominated by learning souls.
+Physical disturbances also thwart homeostasis, as acute illness (the stomach bug, food poisoning, dengue fever, etc.), prolonged drug usage (prescription as well as recreational), eating-disordered behavior, antibiotic or birth control usage that damages proper gut flora, consistent exposure to chemicals (rampant in processed foods), and more all burden the vital force enough to induce temporary if not permanent digestive dysfunction* (McCabe, “Let Like Cure Like” 27-42; Owen 39-48, 51-63, 67-78, 141-152).
+In the case of addictive and eating-disordered behavior, or any other method of harm that directly injures the corporeal, the cyclical nature of self-destruction ensures that the body, nor the mind, ever heal.
+Trauma impresses disorder upon one front, which is inevitably reflected within the other; controlling, restrictive, or otherwise impulsive demands damage the body (malnutrition and inflammation ensue), and inflammation and malnutrition allow lower mentalities to continually dominate the psyche (1, 2).
+A similar formula characterizes behaviors that do not readily harm the corporeal: the constant depression of the mental sphere solidifies the constant depression of the physical, especially when other forms of suppression are involved.

-Minor digestive disturbances, which many afflicted fail to realize they possess, may remain unrecognizable as such for years to come in light of their subliminal, often undetectable effects on the body and mind.
-Most people have been traumatized at some point in their lives, and thus could benefit from a restorative treatment, even when they show no overt signs of digestive insufficiency (or insufficiency wherever else their traumas have manifested*).
-Otherwise, graver disturbances later on in life will make the disease process overt, aggravating the already-defunct until fruitions of disharmony can be ignored no longer; the suffering will then seek help, and often from allopathic medicine.
-Unfortunately, bandages will only mask the problem, and worse drive illness deeper: the drugs used to combat constipation, diarrhea, indigestion, depression, anxiety, etc.– the symptoms instead of the cause– inflame the already-inflamed, stress the already-stressed, and set the stage for perpetual struggle, due to which the lower self thrives.
+Minor digestive disturbances, which many afflicted fail to realize they possess, may remain unrecognizable as such for years to come in light of their subliminal, and often undetectable, effects on the body and mind (seeing as many of us fail to listen).
+Most people have been traumatized at some point in their lives, and thus could benefit from a restorative treatment, even when they show no overt signs of digestive insufficiency (or insufficiency wherever else their traumas have manifested).
+Graver disturbances will inevitably make the disease process overt, aggravating the already-defunct until fruitions of disharmony can no longer be ignored.
+All the while, the lower self has been exacerbated, a necessary and unavoidable facet of unalleviated suffering, which explains why some triggers (instigators) to imbalances in gut flora resemble the signs and symptoms of resulting disorder.
+The lower self may otherwise minimally affect the individual that holds it, yet its illumination only serves to pave way toward growth.

 TRIGGERS TO PATHOGENIC OVERGROWTH